Nonconcentration of return times: Sharpness

-\subsection{The full construction.}
+\subsection{The full construction}

 We now construct a graph saturating inequality (\ref{sharpineq}) for infinitely many $t$'s.
-This graph will also be used in the next section as the base graph (a {\em tooth}) of the comb exhibiting almost sure infinitely many collisions.
-Let $\{h_i, n_i\}_{i\geq0}$ be two increasing sequences of integers such that \be h_i \gg n_{i-1} h_{i-1}^2 \and n_i = h_i^{15} \, ,\ee and let $\{E_i\}_{i \geq 1}$ be a sequence of $3$-regular expanders of sizes $|E_i|=n_i$.
-For each $i$ let $v_i \in E_i$ be an arbitrary vertex.
-The graph $G=G(\{h_i,n_i\})$ consists of $\N=\{0,1,\ldots\}$ with edges between consecutive numbers and we attach the expander $E_i$ by adding an edge between $v_i$ and $h_i$.
-The following is the main result of this section.
+This graph will also be used in the next section as the base graph (a \textit{tooth}) of the comb exhibiting almost sure infinitely many collisions.
+Let $\{E_i\}_{i \geq1}$ be a sequence of disjoint $3$-regular expanders with spectral gap $1-\rho>0$ and of sizes $|E_i|=n_i$.
+Let $\{h_i, n_i\}_{i\geq0}$ be two increasing sequences of positive integers with $h_1 \geq2C$ where $C=C(\rho)$ is the constant from (\ref{reff}) and such that